ventus-ag/docs/_docs/quickstarts/create-linux-vm.md

 # permalink: /new-Linux-VM/
 ---

-# Create a Linux virtual machine in the VENTUS portal
+# Create a Linux virtual machine in the Ventus portal

-{% include alert.html type="info" title="VENTUS virtual machines (VMs) can be created through the VENTUS portal.
-The VENTUS portal is a browser-based user interface to create VMs and their associated resources.
-This quickstart shows you how to use the VENTUS portal to deploy a Linux virtual machine (VM) running ubuntu-1604-xenial" content="" %}
+Ventus virtual machines (VMs) can be created through the Ventus portal.
+The Ventus portal is a browser-based user interface to create VMs and their associated resources.
+This quickstart shows you how to use the Ventus portal to deploy a Linux virtual machine (VM) running ubuntu-1604-xenial.

- ## Sign in to VENTUS
+## Sign in to Ventus

-Sign in to the [VENTUS portal](https://cloud.vstack.ga).
+Sign in to the [Ventus portal](https://cloud.vstack.ga).

 ## Create SSH key pair